 What’s the accuracy of color-based extraction on dense scatter?

-On clean, color-distinct scatter, color-based auto-extraction matches or slightly beats manual clicking — see our chart digitization accuracy benchmark for the comparison.
-Both methods cluster in the 1-1.5% MAE range on a 200-point three-color plot.
+On clean, color-distinct scatter, auto matches or slightly beats manual.
+Both cluster around 1–1.5% MAE on a 200-point three-color plot.

 What if my scatter plot is black-and-white?

-If both series are the same shade of black, color-based extraction can’t separate them.
-Manual clicking is the only option, and you’ll need to disambiguate by marker shape (circle vs triangle vs square) rather than color.
-Most tools, including ours, don’t auto-extract by shape — that’s a manual job.
+If both series are the same shade, color-based can’t separate them.
+Manual only, disambiguating by marker shape (circle vs triangle vs square).
+Most tools don’t auto-extract by shape.

 How do I handle scatter plots with thousands of points?

-Color-based extraction still works — the algorithm is constant-time in the dot count.
-Expect 2-5 minutes per color.
-Bigger concern: at thousands of points, overlap is dominant and the recovered density is approximate.
-Treat it as a density estimate, not a point list.
+Color-based still works — constant-time in dot count.
+Expect 2–5 minutes per color.
+Overlap dominates and recovered density is approximate.
+Treat as a density estimate, not a point list.

 Can I extract regression/trend lines from a scatter plot?